-The acquisition of these powers continued to be a source of friction between town and gown (the University) until the nineteenth century.
+The acquisition of these powers continued to be a source of friction between town and 'gown' (the University) until the 19th century.
 More immediately, it is thought that the attacks on University property in the town in 1381 were partly inspired by resentment of this interference.

 If this is so, the attack was ill judged, since as a result of a Royal inquiry into the disturbances, the University was granted a jurisdiction which allowed the Chancellor not only to prosecute the profiteers, but also those falsifying weights and measures, endangering public health by the adulteration of food and drink, interrupting the supplies of fresh water, or wilfully introducing infection during epidemics of 'plague'.
 Further control of traders was allowed to the Chancellor with the grant of jurisdiction over law suits arising during markets and fairs.
 The last vestiges of these rights did not disappear until the nineteenth century, and the University retains even today certain responsibilities in connection with policing and licensing.